hughdtt/written-words/content/post/soaring/index.md

 "But," he said, bringing the noise down to a hush, "we've hit a big wall."

-"Our colonies among the asteroid belt, on the Moon,and Mars are all facing the same problem," he explain as the crowd listened closer.
+"Our colonies among the asteroid belt, on the Moon, and finally Mars are all facing the same problem," he explain as the crowd listened closer.
+"Energy".

 "We are trying our greatest to keep up with supply, but the demand... is only getting higher."
 The room was silent, hanging onto his every word.
 Zeus was a maestro with his audience, knowing when to stir their excitement and when to drop them into a contemplative silence.

 "But fear not!
 Here at Olympus, we're driven not only by the vision of our predecessors but also their courage!
 We're pushing boundaries, going where no man has gone before!
 The Dyson Swarm will tap into the Sun's power, providing us with energy in quantities we've only ever dreamed of!"
 With this, the crowd erupted into applause.